DeepLabCutAIResidency/DLC_AI2024/DeepLabCut-live/README.md

 The LiveVideoInference.py script provides the 'analyze_live_video' function for doing live video tracking.

-The function is similar in function to 'analyze_video' but replaces `video_path` with the following arguments:
+The function is similar in function to 'benchmark_videos' but replaces `video_path` with the following arguments:

   - `camera` = float, default = 0; The camera to record the live video from.
 The default